Pivot-and-Pilot/work-flow/README.md

   ```
   npm init
   ```
   and go through the setup process.
-  Then run the command below to install the dependencies:
+Then run the commands below to install the dependencies:
   ```
   npm i --save-dev gulp
   npm i --save-dev gulp-group-css-media-queries